Student Programs

 TWRI also seeks to build relations with Texas A&M faculty through our Faculty Fellowship program, which provides $15,000 in funding for selected fellows to conduct water resources-related research.

-The 2023-2024 request for proposals for the Faculty Fellowship Program is now open, with applications due February 1, 2023.
+The 2023-2024 request for proposals for the Faculty Fellowship Program is now closed.
+We anticipate the next RFP to be released in January 2024.

 For any questions about these programs, please contact Danielle Kalisek at Danielle.Kalisek@ag.tamu.edu.